-Most of you will be familiar with the Royal Mineral Water Hospital building at the end of Old Bond Street.
+You may be familiar with the Royal Mineral Water Hospital building at the end of Old Bond Street in the city of Bath.
 John Wood’s four engaged Ionic columns have stood through nearly 280 years of continuous operation as a hospital.
-Founded as a hospital for the poor, one of the first of its kind, it was in many ways a foundation of the NHS.
+Founded as a hospital for the poor, one of the first of its kind, it was in many ways a precursor of the National Health Service (NHS).
 Through the centuries it has evolved behind its stoic Georgian facade to accommodate changing healthcare requirements and practices.

-Now the patients and doctors have moved to a new site at the RUH and the building is set to begin a new chapter in its life as a hotel, pending further planning.
+Now the patients and doctors have moved to a new site at the Royal United Hospitals, Bath (RUH) and the building is set to begin a new chapter in its life as a hotel.
 Former patient Paul Thomas is leading a project with Bath Medical Museum and myself, an architecture graduate from the University of Bath, to create a digital model of this fantastic building, as it stood at the time of opening.

 Bath has the perfect architectural baseline for endurance and adaptability.
 Buildings are fronted with an ordered facade yet backed by a tangle of rooms that can adapt to changing functions and demands.
 A Bath townhouse makes for a wonderful single family house, but also works as a shop, as offices or as apartments.